thedemons/imgui-autoit/README.md

 ### Intro
 - ImGui is an open source library that make fancy User Interfaces based on DirectX lib, you can check it [here](https://github.com/ocornut/imgui)
 - It renders frame by frame, of course, this is an advantage, it's more flexible to use.
 - The hardest part I thought when I started writing this is: How am I gonna make it FAST?
-Because, you know..
-AutoIt is slow.
+Because AutoIt is... you know, slow.
 - When i finally put the code to work, suprisingly, i got it runs at max fps, you can create thousands of items and it's still fine.
-- So I decided to convert the whole ImGui library to AutoIt, convert function by function.
+- So I decided to convert the whole ImGui library to AutoIt, function by function.

 ### Features
 - Has more than +260 functions converted from ImGui (compiled dll).